HarwaniDev/CloudDeploy/README.md

 ### Authentication (GitHub OAuth)
 1. User clicks “Sign in with GitHub”.
-2. GitHub redirects back with an auth code; the Request Server exchanges it for tokens.
-3. The user session is established.
+2. The user session is established.
 Repos can then be imported and connected to projects.

 ### Deployments
 1. A manual trigger creates a deployment request.